imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 ---

-# Technical Skills Demonstrated
+# Technologies Used

 - Python
 - Pandas
 - NumPy
+- MySQL
 - SQL
-- MySQL
 - Power BI
+- Scikit-Learn
+- K-Means Clustering
+- StandardScaler
 - Data Cleaning
 - Feature Engineering
 - RFM Analysis
-- Customer Churn Analysis
 - Business Intelligence
-- K-Means Clustering
-- Scikit-Learn
-- Data Visualization
+- Data Modeling

-- End-to-End Analytics Pipeline
+---

+# Future Improvements

+Future enhancements for this project include:

+- Automating the ETL process.
+- Deploying the pipeline to a cloud environment.
+- Comparing K-Means with other clustering algorithms.
+- Developing a predictive customer churn model.
+- Publishing the dashboard through Power BI Service.
+- Refreshing the pipeline with new transactional data.